Frequently Asked Questions

 6. Can I listen as well as read?

-Yes — the site weaves together audio narration, Spotify soundtracks, and pixel art.
-Each story has its own “soundtrack,” so you can hear the memory as you read it.
-You can also listen to the project in its entirety on Spotify, or hear the Searching for Stars soundtrack.
+Yes.
+The site weaves together audio narration, Spotify soundtracks, and pixel art to create a layered experience.
+Each story has its own soundtrack and audiobook recording, so you can hear the memory as you read it.

 7. Where should I start?

 Anywhere.
 That’s the beauty.
-The project is a constellation, and you can enter from any star.
-Like getting to know a new friend it never happens in order — it comes in bursts, like shooting stars revealing their story one streak at a time.
+The project is a constellation, and you can enter from any star (memory/story).
+Like getting to know a new friend it never happens in order, it comes in bursts, like shooting stars revealing their story one streak at a time.

 8. Will this become a book?

-That’s the dream.
-Searching for Stars is being built as a digital-first memoir, but its fragments are already shaping into a printed constellation.
-Someday, you’ll hold it in your hands like a mixtape for the soul.
+That’s the dream!
+Searching for Stars is being built as a a multimedia memoir book series.
+The fragments are currently being formated into a printed constellation behind the scenes.
+Someday, we hope you’ll hold in your hands like a mixtape for the soul. (or... a really cool coffee table book, lol!)

 9. How can I support the project?

 Read, listen, share.
-Tell a friend who loves music, post your favorite piece, or just press play.
-Every echo helps keep the stars alive.
+Tell a friend who loves music (or someone who seems to process in vibrational frequencies)!
+Post your favorite pieces or just press play.
+Every echo helps keep the sky bright and the stars aligned.

 10. What inspired Searching for Stars?